The answer is yes. Total Income Answer is a scam because of the many things I’ll tell you about it in this review.

 The name Total Income Answer is NOT the name of the program you see once you pay and get access into the site like I did.
 The final name and what should be the official name of this program is Home Payday Vault.

-But the thing is, before you start from TIS, buy the program and then reach Home Payday Vault (which is where you actually learn anything), you will have gone through…5 different program names.
+But the thing is, before you start from Total Income Answer, buy the program and then reach Home Payday Vault (which is where you actually learn anything), you will have gone through, 5 different program names.
+I am not joking.

 Yeah it’s absurd, and I’ll explain my theory on why this is happening, but here are the 5 names: